esphome/esphome-docs/esphomeyaml/components/sensor/custom.rst

 Because with most sensors, you really don't need to get the latest values with every single ``loop()`` call (which can be called many times per second).
-If we forward the ``update_interval`` in our *constructor* (line 3), ``PollingSensorComponent`` will call ``update()`` for us every ``update_interval`` milliseconds, so that we don't have to do time checking ourself.
+If we forward the ``update_interval`` in our *constructor* (line 3), ``PollingSensorComponent`` will call ``update()`` for us every ``update_interval`` milliseconds, so that we don't have to do time checking ourselves.
-You don't really need to know about constructors for now, but I would definitely recommend it.
+You don't really need to know about C++ constructors for now, but I would definitely recommend reading up on them in the Internet.

-Let's also now make our sensor actually *output* something (42 for now):
+Let's also now make our sensor actually *output* values (42 for now):

 .. code:: cpp